mathewpj/OpenGLES/README.md

 Directories,

-1) OpenGLES_Emulator -  Starting point for anyone intending to use glfw to emulate OpenGLES development a desktop
+1) OpenGLES_Emulator -  Starting point for anyone intending to use glfw to emulate OpenGLES development on a desktop

 2) Shapes   	     -  Contains OpenGL projects to create basic shapes such as, cubes, spheres etc